 The Family Member Saved By A Radiology Finding

 Sure, every once in a while the radiologist is the hero.
-We discover the occult aneurysm, the unexpected appendicitis, or the early breast cancer.
+We discover an occult aneurysm, unexpected appendicitis, or the early breast cancer.
 And, maybe the radiologist has picked something up in your relative to save the day and has actually been credited.
 But in reality, how often does that occur?
 Not that often!
 In fact, it is pretty darn unusual.
 If you really want to save lives on a daily basis and get the credit, go into trauma surgery!!!

 The Diagnostic Dilemma

 Many personal statements will describe a case where the radiologist went through a case and came up with an incredible differential diagnosis which was on target and well thought out.
 And, the applicant will point out that they want to go into radiology to make incredible interpretations.
-In reality, I also love a well though out differential in an interesting case.
+In reality, I also love a well thought out differential in an interesting case.
 Unfortunately, most cases are not in the category of the intriguing differential diagnosis.
 In fact, the final interpretations of cases are usually mundane and limited.
 So, don’t expect to go into radiology to become the next House, MD every hour of every day!

 The Isolated Radiologist

-The last thing that we want to hear as radiologists is the amount of time that we spend in an isolated dark room, not speaking to others for hours at time.
+The last thing that we want to hear as radiologists is the amount of time that we spend in an isolated dark room, not speaking to others for hours at a time.
 Yet, many personal statements assume that we rarely come in contact with others and only plug away at the films.
-Although there are probably a few radiologist out there like that, it is usually the opposite.
+Although there are probably a few radiologists out there like that, it is usually the opposite.
 I can’t tell you how many days, there is constant bombardment with technologist questions, physician consults, nursing issues, and more.
 Get your facts straight, before putting it in writing on a personal statement!!!